In the U.S., at a minimum, you'll likely need to file:

 - Schedule D (Capital Gains and Losses) with an aggregate sum of your capital gains across all asset classes

-For U.S. users, CoinTracker provides a Form 8949 as well as the cryptocurrency portion of the Schedule D (which can be used to fill out your Form 1040 as well).
+For U.S. users, CoinTracker provides Form 8949, Schedule D, and Schedule 1 which gets you everything you need to complete your cryptocurrency portion of your tax filing.
 In addition a summary of your overall capital gains for cryptocurrency is provided in the "Capital Gains" section of the tax page

 The IRS and FinCEN clarified at in November 2019 (including retroactively) that foreign tax reporting via FinCEN Form 114 (FBAR) and Statement of Specific Foreign Financial Assets (FATCA) are not required.